Gary-Fekete/openlink-coldfire/templates/eclipse/README.txt

 ==============================================

-This is a template project for developing firmware for the M52233DEMO board using Eclipse CDT with the m68k-elf toolchain.
+This is a template project for developing firmware for the M52233DEMO board using Eclipse IDE for Embedded C/C++ for Developers with the m68k-elf toolchain.

 Project Structure:
 ------------------